CarlosChicata/data_world_portfolio/Projects/POC/AWS_API_of_serving_layer_from_data_lake_v2/README.md

 4. Extend the services of authentication to pass what fields will return to clients; and the REST API to modify the query to accept the need fields based in permissions of client.

-5. Modify data modelling of authorization and authentication control client: extend roles permission of hierarchical clients .
+5. Modify data modelling of authorization and authentication control client: get control of access of data in authorized tables for several users with differents needs of data in service. ✔️

 ### Diagram of solution